 In the contract review step, you ensure that contracts are designed properly for their specific purpose.
 During this critical step, contract lifecycle management software helps organize contracts and notify the appropriate parties to review the document through automated workflows.
 They ensure that the contract reviews are consistently collaborative, and thorough, and result in compliance before the contract moves onto the approval process.

 The contract approval stage is where a contract is approved by specified internal and external approval parties.
-Certain contract lifecycle management services available today offer flexible and customizable automated workflows to take the guesswork out of the steps and tasks to be completed for each agreement.
+Certain services available today offer flexible and customizable automated workflows to take the guesswork out of the steps and tasks to be completed for each agreement.
 This allows you to create efficiency by developing a sequential approach to sending contract drafts off for approvals.

 Automated workflows allow you to standardize and create reliability in your procedures.
 These flows ensure your drafts are sent to the right people at the right times to complete exact tasks.
 E-signature capabilities eliminate the need for any paper-based processing in the approval workflow.
 Automatic notification features that come with workflow settings make sure that contracts do not end up in an approver’s inbox unnoticed.

 Contract execution refers to the stage of the contract lifecycle where the agreement is signed and initiated.
 Executing contracts is easier than ever today.
-With contract lifecycle management services, you can sign contracts instantly with electronic signatures on any device, no matter where you are geographically.
+With contract management softwares, you can sign contracts instantly with electronic signatures on any device, no matter where you are geographically.
 Our contract management system is integrated with DocuSign, Adobe Sign, and Sertifi eSignature solutions, making signature capture seamless.

 Electronic signature integrations allow you to send and receive signed contracts securely within seconds without having to print and mail physical copies of your contracts.
 Within the workflow, after a signature is captured, the signed documents are then uploaded, causing the document to update the data within the centralized contract repository post-execution.
 This saves parties on both sides of the contract time and money.
 Once a contract is signed and fully executed, its terms legally bind the parties, activating the contract itself.